Example machine learning workflow

 conda activate gpu-env

-Once the new gpu-env is activated you should see your command line start with (gpu-env) username@hostname, which tells you it's working as expected.
+Once the new "gpu-env" is activated you should see your command line prompt begin with something like (gpu-env) username@hostname, which tells you it's working as expected.

-Next we'll use pip to install torch and other libraries (though you could be using conda install instead).
+Next we'll use pip to install torch and other libraries (though you could be using conda install instead -- just note that some package names differ between conda and pip).

 pip install torch pandas numpy